 The proprietary blood test developed by Nightingale provides 250 biomarker results from one sample.
 The company’s technology has been transparently scientifically validated by more than 300 peer-reviewed top-quality medical publications and is utilised by the world-leading medical scientists in more than 20 countries.
 Its Health Data Platform has been used to analyse over one million samples, significantly outperforming competition.
 The company has access to several internationally significant biobanks due to reliable and long-lasting collaborations and it collaborates with world-leading medical research institutions.
 Together, the unique blood analysis technology and findings made in medical research create the company’s ability to holistically detect common disease risks often at a level of accuracy that outperforms the routine clinical standard blood tests.

 Nightingale expects that the low price point of its products and services and innovative business model will support fast future growth.
 There are no technological constraints for scaling the business.
 The company’s laboratory analysis platforms are already established in Finland, the United Kingdom, the United States and Japan, creating a solid runway for international scaling.
-In Japan, Nightingale collaborates with Mitsui and Kirin, granting the two companies exclusivity in Japan, with the aim of having as broad coverage in the Japanese market as possible.
 The company’s technology has received regulatory approval under strict government requirements for medical devices in Europe.
 The company expects to receive regulatory approval in the United States and certification of laboratory in Japan during the year 2021.